 Dutch Safety Data Sheets are well known as Veiligheidsinformatieblad or Chemiekaarten.
 This naming is a collection of Safety Data Sheets of the most widely used chemicals.
 The Chemiekaarten boek is commercially available, but also made available through educational institutes, such as the website offered by the University of Groningen.

-In the U.K., the Chemicals (Hazard Information and Packaging for Supply) Regulations 2002 – known as CHIP Regulations – impose duties upon suppliers, and importers into the EU, of hazardous materials.
-SDS sheets are no longer covered by the CHIP regulations.
-The laws that require an SDS to be provided have been transferred to the European REACH Regulations.
+In the U.K., the Chemicals (Hazard Information and Packaging for Supply) Regulations 2002 – known as CHIP Regulations was revoked on June first and replaced by CLP Regulations.
 The Control of Substances Hazardous to Health (COSHH) Regulations govern the use of hazardous substances in the workplace in the UK and specifically require an assessment of the use of a substance.
 Regulation 12 requires that an employer provides employees with information, instruction and training for people exposed to hazardous substances.
-This duty would be very nearly impossible without the data sheet as a starting point.
+This duty would be very nearly impossible without the datasheet as a starting point.

 The United Nations (UN) defines certain details used in SDS sheets such as the UN numbers used to identify some hazardous materials in a standard form while in international transit.